frasermince/evergreen/Output/Muzero.md

 This is very close in practice to the formula used for Muzero.
 Just without the gradual scaling that occurs as more actions take place.

-In previous iterations of the AlphaGo family we would do all this with perfect information and with less need to predict since the dynamics of the game were known.

-My understanding is that this formula was handcrafted to find a policy that works well.
-However further research has been done to show this formula or at least the previous alphago version of it tracks policy iteration.

 We end each simulation when an unexplored leaf node has been found.
 We add this node to the search tree with the computed reward and state.
 We then update the visit count and Q value of nodes visited within the simulation.

 $$